 Matthew joined Andover in 2003, having spent 28 years at Roche Organ Company in Taunton MA, 3 years in Portland, OR with Marceau & Associates and Bond Organ Company, and 2 years with Parson Pipe Organs in Canandaigua, NY.
 He holds a BA degree from St. Francis College, studied architecture at Pratt Institute and served as a church organist in New York and Massachusetts.
 He has studied historic organs and architecture in America, England, Europe and Mexico.
 At Andover, he is a Project Team Leader, works on publicity and sales, and leads the Berkshires-to-Buffalo maintenance team.

 Matthew is a charter member of the American Institute of Organbuilders (AIO) and holds the AIO Fellow Certificate.
-He has chaired the AIO Education Committee, served two terms on the AIO Board of Directors and currently serves as AIO President.
-He served on convention committees for the AIO 1979 and 2001 Boston conventions, as well as the ISO 1992 Boston Congress, and co-chaired the OHS 2005 Southeastern Massachusetts Convention.
-Matthew and his wife Lisa first met at the AIO 1979 Boston convention!
+He chaired the AIO Education Committee, served on the AIO Board of Directors and recently (2012-2015) as AIO President.
+He also served on the ISO 1992 Boston Congress committee, co-chaired the OHS 2005 Southeastern Massachusetts Convention and currently chairs the AIO 2016 Boston Convention.
+Matthew and his wife Lisa first met at the AIO 1979 Boston convention.
 They live in Haverhill, MA and have a grown daughter.

 Anne J. Doré

 Anne came to Andover in 1983 as secretary.
 She holds a Bachelor of Science in Computer Information Systems and a Graduate Certificate in Accounting from Southern New Hampshire University.
 Now Office Manager, she is responsible for HR, bookkeeping, payroll and computer systems.
 She and her husband Rod have two grown daughters.

 Michael W. Eaton